Missouri Reckless Driving

 In addition to criminal charges, you can also receive 4 points on your driver’s license.
 While it may seem easier to just pay the fine and move on with your life, too many points on a driver’s license could have alternative affects; higher insurance payments or even a license suspension.
 Please read my blog post The Side Effect of Pleading Guilty to Traffic Violations for more information.

-Before you plead guilty to your reckless driving charge, contact Howard Law at (314) 325-9868 for a free consultation and learn what rights and remedies are best for your situation.
+Before you plead guilty to your reckless driving charge, contact Howard Haake at (314) 325-9868 or (636) 332-5555 for a free consultation and learn what rights and remedies are best for your situation.